Risk Factors Dashboard

 The cybersecurity risks we face range from cyberattacks common to most industries, such as the development and deployment of malicious software to gain access to our networks and attempt to steal confidential information, launch distributed denial of service attacks, or attempt other coordinated disruptions, to more advanced threats that target us because of our prominence in the global research and advisory field.
 Given that our employees work remotely, at least some of the time, which magnifies the importance of the integrity of our remote access security measures.

-The security compliance landscape continues to evolve, requiring us to stay apprised of changes in cybersecurity, privacy laws and regulations, such as the following, but not limited to the European Union General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Brazilian General Data Protection Law (LGPD), the Chinese Cybersecurity, Data Security and Personal Information Protection laws (PIPL).
-The security compliance landscape continues to evolve, requiring us to stay apprised of changes in cybersecurity, privacy laws and regulations, such as the European Union General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Brazilian General Data Protection Law (LGPD), the Chinese Cybersecurity, Data Security and Personal Information Protection laws (PIPL).
+The security compliance landscape continues to evolve, requiring us to stay apprised of changes in cybersecurity, privacy laws and regulations, such as the following, but not limited to the European Union General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), the Brazilian General Data Protection Law (LGPD), and the Chinese Cybersecurity, Data Security and Personal Information Protection laws (PIPL).
+The UK ceased to be an EU Member State on January 31, 2020, but enacted the UK data protection law.
 The United Kingdom ceased to be an EU Member State on January 31, 2020, but enacted the UK data protection law.
-It is unclear how UK data protection laws will continue to develop; however, contractual clauses have been established regulating data transfers to and from the United Kingdom.
+It is unclear how UK data protection laws will continue to develop; however, contractual clauses have been established regulating data transfers to and from the UK.
 Some countries also are considering or have enacted legislation requiring local storage and processing of data that could increase the cost and complexity of delivering our services.

 For more information regarding our process for identifying, assessing and managing material risks from cybersecurity threats, refer to Item 1C.
 Cybersecurity.